hlandau/acmetool/_doc/SCHEMA.md

         webroot-paths:
           - /some/webroot/path/.well-known/acme-challenge

-        # A list of additional ports to listen on.
+        # A list of ports to listen on.
 Each item can be a port
         # number, or an explicit bind address (e.g. "[::1]:402").
 Specifying a
         # port number x is equivalent to specifying "[::1]:x" and "127.0.0.1:x".
         http-ports: